Last updated on November 12th, 2025 at 09:20 pm

 Gold Head Branch is the name of a creek that cuts a deep ravine through the park’s rolling sand hills, nurturing a hardwood forest flush with wildlife, ultimately flowing into a marsh and three lakes.

 Birds are abundant, especially during the spring and fall migrations.
-Owls are year-round residents, and campers can’t miss their hoots amid the park’s tranquility.
+Owls are among the year-round residents, and campers can’t miss their hoots interrupting the park’s tranquility.

 Things to do at Gold Head Branch State Park

-Gold Head Branch State Park has multiple hiking and nature trails, including a 5.4-mile section of the Florida National Scenic Trail (below).
+Gold Head Branch State Park has multiple hiking and nature trails, including a 5.4-mile section of the Florida National Scenic Trail.

 The day-use area features well-maintained picnic pavilions overlooking the lake with lots of room for kids to play.